-Personalization involves everything required to define and deliver digital experiences that are tailored to a specific individual.
-There are many different dimensions you can personalize on:
+Everything it takes to delivery digital experiences tailored to a specific individual is part of personalization.
+There are many different dimensions you can personalize:

 - Date and time